The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## AI System

-Umbrella term for an application or system with AI components, including datasets, models, safety detection and mitigation components, external services, databases for runtime queries, and other application logic that together provide functionality.
+Umbrella term for an application or system with AI components, including [Datasets](#dataset), [Models](#model), [Evaluation Framework](#evaluation-framework) and [Evaluators](#evaluator) for safety detection and mitigation, etc., plus external services, databases for runtime queries, and other application logic that together provide functionality.

 ## Alignment